-Reducing air leaks is the single most important energy-saving measure that can be performed.
+Reducing air leaks on your compressed air system by utilising leak detection is the single most important energy-saving measure that can be performed.
 The leak rate on an unmanaged compressed air system can be as much as 40% of the output.

 Compressed air leaks also lead to additional costs through: